PascalBaertschi/TrackerWorkshop/README.md

 The output files from the PixelTriplet code (https://github.com/CMSTrackerDPG/SiPixelTools-PixelTriplets), run for example on CRAB are required.
 An example run from Run3 is provided for the exercise.

-FitAndPlot.C produces the pixel resolution plots, there is a python wrapper available for easier use:
+FitAndPlot.C fits the distributions with a student t-fit and produces the pixel resolution plots.
+There is a python wrapper available for easier use:
 ```
-python runFits.py -i 361512.root -f Template/Generic -r BPIX/FPix
+python runFits.py --input . --run 361512
 ```
-Choose between Template or Generic and BPix and FPix.

 ## Producing trend plots

-If a list of runs is given as input to the code it saves the results as json, which then can be used for trend plots.
+If a list of runs is given as input to the ``runFits.py`` code from the last exercise it saves the results as json, which then can be used for trend plots.
 An example from Run3 with the points merged with bins of 0.5 finv is provided in trend-plotter/inputs.
+In the same directory are also json files with runs where the HV, the calibration or the gain was changed.
+These changes have an impact on the pixel resolution and are therefore visualized as lines in the plots.

+The trend plotter (https://gitlab.cern.ch/paconnor/trend-plotter) is used, but for the exercise all necessairy libraries are provided.

 Compile the code with:
 ```